 Academic rigor?
 Artistic or athletic excellence and competition?
 Excellent college admissions rates, or high admissions to their child’s first choice university?
 Religious or cultural values?

 If your school has a unique strength in a particular area, an open house is a great chance to highlight it.

 For example, if your school has a STEM focus, you might highlight student projects, uncommon laboratory equipment such as electrophoresis apparatuses, or International Science and Engineering Fair attendance to excite prospective students and families.

 Likewise, if your school has a strong faith-based program, allow parents and prospects to attend a youth Mass or service.
 That way they can experience your school’s religious education and values firsthand.

 Recruitment doesn’t stop when your school open house ends.
+There are countless other strategies you can implement to help increase enrollment at your private school.
 For ideas about how to keep prospects engaged after they walk out those doors, all the way to the application process, keep an eye on our blog series on admissions events!

 Interested in receiving our latest blog posts, plus tips and tricks to help independent schools thrive?
 Subscribe today!

 Why Adopting an Enrollment Management Platform is the Best Strategy for Your School

 Liquid Expectations: Setting a Higher Bar for Your Enrollment Experience (EX)